 Since Devergy started, we have received questions about how we work, why we started, who our customers are, and what sets us apart (to name just a few subjects).
-For all those who are curious about our work or may want to work with us in the future, we invite you to watch our videos and look through our photo gallery, and are happy to answer any further questions you might have - just send us a message!
+For all those who are curious about our work or may want to work with us in the future, we invite you to watch our videos, listen to audio, or simply look through our photo gallery.
+We are happy to answer any further questions you might have - just send us a message!

 Matipwili, Tanzania was our pilot village, where we tested out the Devergy solar micro-grids and signed up our first Devergy customers.
 The Devergy solar micro-grids work thanks to a number of innovative technical feats, but the human and social aspect are just as important.

 Why do we do what we do?
 Where do we work?
 What are our customers like?
 How does our system work?
 What does our company value?
 This 13-minute documentary (completed in 2012) will begin to answer some of our most commonly asked questions.

 Why do people all over sub-saharan Africa need access to better quality, reliable, cleaner electricity?
 Because it's dark at night, because mobile phones need to be recharged, because the batteries sold in Sub-Saharan Africa are of such poor quality that they will barely last a week... the reasons go on and on.
 Let us show you in just 90 seconds how it looks in an off-grid village that was relying heavily on kerosene lamps and poor quality batteries to provide light.

 Constructing the Devery micro-grid in Matipwili was truly a joint effort.
 The solar towers and system was built by ourselves and trained engineers/electricians, but we also employed people from the village to help with construction and oversee continued maintenance.
 Devergy is proud to employ some of the brightest electricians in Tanzania, and we enjoy seeing all the new jobs that have started in the villages as a result of having easy, affordable access to electricity.